 According to Crunchbase, Carvana has raised a total of $1.6 billion in five rounds of venture capital funding.
 Notable investors into the company include the likes of Y Combinator, Ally Financial, Georgiana Ventures, and many others.

 Carvana was valued at $2 billion during its IPO in April 2017, in which the company raised another $225 million.
-The company issued a share price of $15.
-Today, a share in the company is worth close to $125 at the time of writing, which puts the firm’s valuation at about $21.5 billion.
+Today, Carvana is valued at about $43 billion.